shutsugan/tooly/README.md

 In a new js file add ```import Tooltip from './build/js/min.js'``` to import the class

-then add this line to initialize the carousel:
+then add this line to initialize the tooltip:

 ```js
 Tooltip.bind('a[title]');